-Sekou grew up in a small town called Waycross, GA.
+Sekou grew up in a small town called in Georgia called Waycross.
 He was raised in a religious home with six siblings.
-His mother worked 2-3 jobs to support her family, and that left little time for her to be around her children.
-“We raised ourselves,” Sekou recalls, “we were our own parents.
+His mother worked two to three jobs to support her family, and that left little time for her to be around her children.
+“We raised ourselves,” Sekou recalls.
+“We were our own parents.
 It was a lot to ask of my siblings to step up and be parents.”
 With little guidance at home, Sekou looked to the street for answers.

 “I began to channel that anger into writing.
-I pour it all out onto paper — the environment that led me here and all the decisions I made.”
+I poured it all out onto paper — the environment that led me here and all the decisions I made.”
 Eventually, those writings started to change, and so did Sekou’s demeanor.
-He began to see his life differently and started to find healing.
+He began to see his life differently and started to heal.

-What started with a few pupils grew into a community of men changed by Sekou’s wise words and careful consideration.
+What started with a few pupils grew into a community of men changed by Sekou’s wisdom.
 His success was so marked that he was encouraged to consolidate his writings and curriculum into a book that could help parents and youth everywhere.
 His book “Thinking Is Good, Knowing Is Better” began to become a significant resource for fellow inmates.

 “I love Goodwill.
 I tell everyone about them.
 They helped me get on my feet and more importantly they believed in me.
 I want to thank everyone at Goodwill for all they have done for me, and with my book, I know I can change the youth of America.”